Installation

 that file, and place it in your folder of choice (we suggest

-).
+climate-assessment/data).
 After that, you can use the following option

 --infilling-database